nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-05-12-iterating-post-research.md

 #### To test:
-- Research needed to understand whether combining the critiera onto one screen improves usability.
+- Research needed to understand whether having one note per type of evidence improves usability.

 ### Notes
 #### Assumption:
 - Would want categories to choose from as many purposes for notes.
 #### Finding:
-- Too many categories were confusing
+- Too many categories were confusing to distinguish between
 - Notes are helpful
 #### Iteration on design:
-- More simplified categories to see which are useful
+- More simplified categories to see what the processor's would want to use rather than us leading them
-- Hypothesis system generated are helpful.
-So there is a history log of status updates.
+- We believe the system generate notes are helpful for there to be a history log of status updates to the claim.

 ![A screenshot from the processing a claim prototype showing the add note screen](add-note.png "Add note")

 #### To test:
--
+- What will processor's use notes for.
+- Will the history of a claim in system generated notes be useful
+- Do processor's find the layout too cluttered

 ### Confirmation screen
 #### Assumption:
-- Would be wanted to know processing was complete success
+- That processor's would want to know processing was a complete success
 #### Finding:
-- Confirmation screen was of limited use and processors were keen to check that the claim status has been updated
+- Confirmation screen was of limited use and processors were keen to check that the claim status has been updated on the claim details view
 #### Iteration on design:
-- Hypothesis confirmation screen is unnecessary.
-Doesn’t tell anything.
-Removed and pass user back to the claim screen with updated status and success banner.
+- Removed the confirmation screen and instead pass user straight back to the claim screen with updated status and instead a success banner.
-- Research needed to understand whether removing the confirmation screen and landing the users back on the claim screen met user expectations

 ![A screenshot from the processing a claim prototype showing the process a claim view for a approved claim](processed-claim.png "Processed and approved claim view")

 #### To test:
--
+- Research needed to understand whether removing the confirmation screen and landing the users back on the claim screen met user expectations

 ### Cost per learner / reimbursement amount